Larry Young is president and chief executive officer for Dr Pepper Snapple Group, Inc., one of the world's leading beverage companies.

 Lain joined the company in 2007 as part of the supply chain organization, where he focused on establishing processes to improve safety, product quality, service and productivity.
 During his time in supply chain, Lain served in several senior leadership positions that included supply chain strategy, manufacturing operations and procurement before joining the HR organization as senior vice president in 2012.

 Prior to joining DPS, Lain served as an aviation branch officer for the U.S. Army and more recently as a consultant with McKinsey & Company.
 Lain holds a B.S. degree from the United States Military Academy at West Point and an M.B.A. from The Wharton School at the University of Pennsylvania.
-He lives in Keller, Texas, with his wife, Lynn, and their two children, Dan and Kelsey.

 Dr. David Thomas is the executive vice president of research & development for Dr Pepper Snapple Group, Inc. In this role, he has overall responsibility for all aspects of R&D, including product development, regulatory, nutrition, sensory and consumer guidance, flavor and concentrate technology, chemistry, functional ingredient technology, process development engineering and knowledge management.